 Of course some would say I should have capitalized that word “spirit,” while others, scoffing, would tell me we’re just culturally hard-wired to feel this way at this time of year.
 Who knows who’s right?
 I’m just thankful for the gift.

 On Monday, Dec.
-1, at 6 p.m., in the Easton branch of the Talbot County Free Library, “The Oblate’s Confession” celebrated its official launch to a standing-room-only crowd of 175+.generic Misoprostol online no prescription I gave a brief reading and then folks lined up to purchase and have me sign copies of the novel.
+1, at 6 p.m., in the Easton branch of the Talbot County Free Library, “The Oblate’s Confession” celebrated its official launch to a standing-room-only crowd of 175+.Launch sro I gave a brief reading and then folks lined up to purchase and have me sign copies of the novel.

 Truth be told, after that the rest of the week is a bit of a blur, with signing events for me in Rehoboth, Del., Washington, D.C., and, yesterday, here in Easton at The News Center (where my old college roommate, whom I haven’t seen in years, surprised me by showing up completely unannounced).